 “Actually, it was not a crazy dream.
 It was my dream.”

 Since this first session at DrivenWoman, a very special faith emerged in me and I am happy to share how I have been able to keep supporting it.
 And most importantly, I have moved closer and closer to my dream.
-Here, I want to share with you what I have learned:
+Here’s how to achieve crazy dreams:

 1. Say it aloud